Warm Inflation with Pseudo-scalar Couplings: A warm example

 For periodic scalars, such as the one we are considering, it is a bit more complicated.
 To understand this, we first note that the distance the inflaton travels per Hubble patch is typically much larger than $f$, $\dot \phi/fH \gg 1$.
 This means that one needs to consider the entire potential shown in Eq.~\ref{Eq: finite T}, as opposed to a perturbative expansion of it.

 The effect of the periodic finite-temperature potential is to produce small oscillations on top of the slow-roll potential.
 In other words, instead of changing the slope or curvature of the potential and thus affecting the slow-roll parameters, the inflaton should instead be imagined as rolling down a slope with wiggles on top of it.
 Much like a car rolling down a bumpy road, as long as the kinetic energy of the inflaton is such that it can easily roll over the bumps, the behavior of the background solution will be unaffected~\cite{Hook:2016mqo}.
 Namely, as long as the condition \be \dot{\phi}^2 \gg \frac{1.72}{4!}\frac{\alpha_1\alpha_2}{16\pi^2}T^4 \ee is satisfied, slow roll will proceed as usual.
-In this limit, it can be verified that the usual slow-roll solution is an attractive solution stable under perturbations~\cite{Hook:2016mqo}.
+We have checked this numerically and found that as long as the inequality in Eq.~\ref{eq:ThermInequality} is satisfied by about $\sim 10$, that the usual slow-roll solution is an attractive solution stable under perturbations.
 More colloquially, even though at any given point $| V''_T | \gtrsim H^2 (1 + Q)$, the rapidly oscillating nature of $V''_T$ means that the effects of $V''_T$ average to zero.
-Despite averaging to zero for the homogeneous piece, there exist instabilities at finite momentum~\cite{Fonseca:2019ypl} when rolling over a bumpy potential.
-In the case of the data point we present below, this instability is not relevant.